mysql/mysql-utilities/doc/man/mysqldiff.rst

 The SQL transformation feature has the following known limitations:

-* Does not support tables with partition settings that change.
-When a table with partition changes is encountered, the utility generates the **ALTER TABLE** statements for all other changes but prints a warning when partition changes are detected.
+* When tables with partition differences are encountered, the utility generates the **ALTER TABLE** statements for all other changes but prints a warning and the partition differences are omitted.

 * If the transformation detects table options in the source table (specified with the :option:`--changes-for` option) that are not changed or do not exist